 Multiphasic COCs (like Tricyclen®/Tricira) were first introduced as an attempt to reduce hormone-related side effects and unscheduled bleeding.
 But there’s no data that they have any important advantages over monophasic pills.
 There are a couple of shortcomings of multiphasic COCs.
 Firstly, you need to be more careful about the order in which you take the pills.
 Secondly, you can’t take pill packages back-to-back in order to skip a period.
 Also, the changing hormone levels in multiphasic COCs can make low mood symptoms worse in some women.

 Some women use a multiphasic pill and like it.
 Felix doctors are happy to prescribe multiphasic pills to women who prefer them based on experience, but in general they prefer to prescribe monophasic pills given the consistent level of hormones and ability to skip periods.

-Alysena is a commonly prescribed low-dose COC with only 20 mcg ethinyl estradiol (synthetic estrogen) and a progesterone called levonorgestrel.
+Alysena is a commonly prescribed low-dose COC with only 20 mcg ethinyl estradiol (synthetic estrogen) and a progestin called levonorgestrel.